 A laryngoscopy is an exam that gives your doctor a close-up view of your larynx and throat.
 The larynx is your voice box.
 It’s located at the top of your windpipe, or trachea.

 It’s important to keep your larynx healthy because it contains your vocal folds, or cords.
 Air passing through your larynx and over the vocal folds causes them to vibrate and produce sound.
 This gives you the ability to speak.

-A laryngoscopy is an exam that gives doctors a close-up view of the larynx and the throat.
-Doctors place a small mirror into the throat, or insert a rigid or flexible viewing tube called a laryngoscope in your mouth.
-Sometimes, they will do both.
+A specialist known as an “ear, nose, and throat” (ENT) doctor will perform the exam.
+During the exam, your doctor place a small mirror into your throat, or insert a viewing instrument called a laryngoscope into your mouth.
+Sometimes, they’ll do both.

 - difficulty swallowing